devAlphaSystem/Alpha-System-Skopos/README.md

 1. Create EJS template in `views/`
 2. Add route in `src/routes/`
 3. Create controller in `src/controllers/`
+4. (Optional) Create page-specific JavaScript in `public/js/pages/`
-4. Add navigation link in `views/partials/header.ejs`
+5. Add navigation link in `views/partials/header.ejs`

+**Page JavaScript Architecture:**
+- Each page can have its own JavaScript module in `public/js/pages/`
+- Modules are loaded via the footer partial only for the pages that need them
+- Shared functions go in `public/js/main.js`
+- This keeps page load times fast and code organized

 ### Automated Background Processes